 Under the principle of "one country, two systems", Macau enjoys a high degree of autonomy in all areas except in defence and foreign affairs.
 The Basic Law provides for an independent executive, legislature and judiciary.

 Under Macau's executive led system the Chief Executive (CE) is responsible for implementing the Basic Law and other laws of Macau.
 The CE makes policy decisions and has the power to initiate legislation.
 The CE also appoints an Executive Council of between seven and eleven members who are consulted on major policy decisions.
 The CE is appointed by Beijing after election by a 300-member Election Committee representing Macau's business, cultural and social interests.

 CE's are elected for five years and limited to two terms in office.
 Edmund Ho Hau Wah was Macau's inaugural CE, serving two terms.
 Dr Fernando Chui Sai On became Macau's second CE on 20 December 2009, and was reelected unopposed on 31 August 2014.

 Besides the CE and Executive Council, Macau has a Legislative Assembly which is responsible for general lawmaking, including taxation and passing Macau's budget.
-The Assembly has 33 members: fourteen directly elected, twelve indirectly elected members representing functional constituencies and seven members appointed by the CE.
+The Assembly has 33 members: 14 directly elected, 12 indirectly elected members representing functional constituencies and seven members appointed by the CE.
 Members of the legislature serve four-year terms.